Privacy & data protection

 9. Your rights under the GDPR

-As a data subject within the scope of the GDPR you have several rights, subject to certain conditions:
+As a data subject you have rights, subject to certain conditions:

-- • Right of access to your data and to receive a copy.
+- • Right of access and to receive a copy of your data.

 - • Right to rectification of inaccurate or incomplete data.

-- • Right to erasure (“right to be forgotten”) in certain cases.
+- • Right to erasure in certain cases.

 - • Right to restriction of processing in certain cases.